NlaakStudiosLLC/ic.static.website.example/README.md

 ## Solution

+So, if you are getting `400 -Bad Request` errors ...

 Do not use: `http://localhost:3000?canisterId=<CANISTER-ID>`

 Instead always use: `http://rrkah-fqaaa-aaaaa-aaaaq-cai.localhost:8000`

 Seems silly, it is also annoying and I think they should apply a fix for this.
-But for now, this is the fix,
+But for now, this is the fix.

 ## Contact